dbbs-lab/bsb-core/docs/getting-started/projects.rst

 Version control
 ===============

-An often overlooked aspect is version control!
+An often overlooked aspect of a code project management is its version control!
 Version control helps you track every change you make as a version of your code, backs up your code, and lets you switch between versions.
-The ``git`` protocol is currently the most popular version control, combined with providers like GitHub or GitLab.
+The ``git`` protocol is currently the most popular version control, combined with providers like `GitHub <https://github.com/>`_ or `GitLab <https://gitlab.com/>`_.

 .. code-block:: diff